holochain/lair/README.md

                         been imported.
     -h, --help          Prints help information
-    -p, --piped         Instead of the normal "interactive" method of passphrase retreival, read the passphrase from stdin.
+    -p, --piped         Instead of the normal "interactive" method of passphrase retrieval, read the passphrase from stdin.
 Be careful how you make use of this, as it could be less secure.
                         Passphrases are newline delimited in this order:
                         - 1 - keystore unlock passphrase
                         - 2 - bundle unlock passphrase
                         - 3 - deep lock passphrase
                           (if -d / --deep-lock is specified)
     -V, --version       Prints version information

 ARGS: